syseleven/grav-docs-metakube/pages/03.Tutorials/11.manage-worker-nodes-via-cli/default.en.md

 ## Adding a node

-To add a node via CLI, set up the following variables:
+To add a node via CLI, set up the following variables

 ```bash
 # Set up the flavor for the node